Planning in the Australian Capital Territory

 The Australian Government is responsible for Canberra's role and functioning to serve its national purposes.
 This means that the Australian Government is responsible and accountable to all Australians for decisions about their national capital and is the guardian of the national interest in the capital.
 The Australian Government's abiding interest and commitment is essential to the future development and enhancement of Canberra as the national capital.

 The National Capital Plan (the Plan) secures the Australian Government's continuing interest in ensuring that 'Canberra and the Territory are planned and developed in accordance with their national significance', as set out in section 9 of the Australian Capital Territory (Planning and Land management) Act 1988 (the Act).
+The Act is available on ComLaw [External Link].
 More specifically, ' the purpose of the National Capital Plan is to ensure that the Commonwealth's national capital interests in the Territory are fully protected, without otherwise involving the Commonwealth in matters that should be the prerogative of the Canberra community.'
 (Second Reading)

 The ACT Government is responsible for the normal day-to-day planning and development matters.
-More specifically, the Territory Plan ensures that the Territory is planned and developed 'in a manner not inconsistent with the National Capital Plan, the planning and development of the Territory to provide the people of the Territory with an attractive, safe and efficient environment in which to live and work and have their recreation', as set out in section 25 of the Act.
-The Territory Plan can be accessed through the Australian Capital Territory Planning and Land Authority's (ACPLA) website at www.actpla.act.gov.au.
+More specifically, the role of the Territory Plan is to guide, 'in a manner not inconsistent with the National Capital Plan, the planning and development of the Territory to provide the people of the Territory with an attractive, safe and efficient environment in which to live and work and have their recreation', as set out in section 25 of the Act.
+The Territory Plan can be accessed through the ACT Government's Environment and Planning Directorate's website [External Link].

 The Act makes it clear that the Plan prevails over the Territory Plan, but the two plans are intended to be complementary.
 Further to this, the Explanatory Memorandum states that 'the Plan (National Capital Plan) will be legally binding on both the ACT and the Commonwealth'.